goravel/docs/digging-deeper/queues.md

 #### Dispatching To A Particular Queue

 By pushing jobs to different queues, you may "categorize" your queued jobs and even prioritize how many workers you assign to various queues.
-Keep in mind, this does not push jobs to different queue "connections" as defined by your queue configuration file, but only to specific queues within a single connection.
-To specify the queue, use the `onQueue` method when dispatching the job:

 ```
 err := facades.Queue.Job(&jobs.Test{}, []queue.Arg{}).OnQueue("processing").Dispatch()